 At halftime of the women’s matchup against Ball State, former players and coaches were recognized for their on-court contributions in the “Roundhouse on Richland.”
 They were Nicole Antoinette-Smith, Tenisha Benson, Kiyanna Black, Destini Cooper, Alesia Howard, Yamonie Jenkins, Quiera Lampkins and Lindsay Wight.

 Following the honoring of OU men’s and women’s basketball alumni, a video showcasing the history of the Convo played on the center-hung videoboard.
-The video displayed memories of the Convo’s historic moments, highlighting the arena’s past sporting events, concerts and the arena’s significance within the community.
+The video displayed memories of the Convo’s historic moments, highlighting the arena’s past sporting events, concerts and its significance within the community.

 Robert Clifton, a marketing and sales intern for Ohio University Athletics, said the video showcased moments that speak to the magnitude of the arena’s 50-year celebration.

 “Just being around everybody, whether that’s talking to locals who have been coming to games since they were little kids, or possibly talking to one of the coaches, you hear about stories from the past, but I’ve only been here since 2015,” Clifton said.
 “I would say (the celebration) was eye-opening.
 It’s crazy it has been 50 years.”